norah-kuduk/StatsSYE/task_list.md

 ## Task List

+## For October 10

+1. Get colour mapping working.

+2. Use their plotting function to fix the aspect ratio of some of the plots.

+3. Add speed as an animation so that it tracks speed as well as time.

+4. Add another qualifying driver to compare.

 ## For October 3

 1. Clean up some things about the plot (getting colour scheme, rounding the time).